 Portimão is an attractive town with a nice riverfront, little cafés, and inexpensive open-air restaurants.
 At the same time, it’s the largest city in the western Algarve and was once the center for sardine fishing.
 But the old fishing dock of the city has been transformed into a picturesque promenade that leads to the idyllic and green squares of the old town.
 Despite the considerable size of 55.000 inhabitants, Portimão has a relaxed atmosphere, unlike the hectic beach resorts of the area.

 Lagos & Ponta da Piedade

-Lagos is a historic and lively city which has become a popular tourist destination in the past years.
-The city doesn’t just offer breathtaking beaches, a buzzing nightlife and a charming historic city center that has retained its original character, but also the famous Ponta da Piedade.
+Lagos is a historic and lively city that has become a popular tourist destination in the past years.
+The city doesn’t just offer breathtaking beaches, a buzzing nightlife, and a charming historic city center that has retained its original character, but also the famous Ponta da Piedade.

 Sagres & Cabo de São Vicente

 Sagres is the last stop on the Algarve tour and is situated south-west of Portugal.
 Spread over a flat, headland, it’s not the most beautiful town, but the best address for surfers.
 So there you will find a number of surf schools and a string of beautiful beaches.
 The best surf spots, for example, are at Praia Da Bordeira and Praia da Arrifana.